avirene/CV/README.md

 ## About Me

 I have experience in IT, education, and linguistics.
-I have just completed a software development bootcamp, but before that I worked for a big IT company (EPAM Systems) for 10 years: as a Training and Education Manager and an IT Business Analyst.
-I have a strong interest in computational linguistics and software development, in particular educational software, speech recognition, and more.
-In fact, since I graduated, I have been experiencing constant urges to develop software for almost everything I daily deal with.
+I have just completed a software development bootcamp with Makers, and before that I worked for a big IT company (EPAM Systems Ltd.) for 10 years: as a Training and Education Manager and an IT Business Analyst.
+Since I got interested in coding, I have been hungry for software development, in particular natural language processing, educational software, speech recognition, and more.
+In fact, since I graduated, I have been experiencing constant urges to develop software for almost everything I daily deal with, which I satisfy by working on several projects.

 ## Skills